StefanKoppier/BVJ/README.md

 ### Using GHCi

-When using GHCi, the functions `verify` and `verifyWithMaximumDepth`, defined in  [Main.hs](app/Main.hs), can be used.
+When using GHCi, the functions `verify`, `verifyWithMaximumDepth`, and `verifyFunctionWithMaximumDepth`, defined in [Main.hs](app/Main.hs), can be used.
 The `arguments` constant can be used to directly tweak the verification tool.

 ### Running the executable